Food and Drink at the Finish

 Once again, the Royal Ocean Racing Club has increased the emphasis on providing a fantastic shoreside experience in Plymouth, with it's very own catering marquee in the Race Village, details to follow.

 In addition, The Barbican and Mount Batten Peninsular also offers a great range of restaurants, pubs and bars and further afield, the Royal William Yard offers super high end restaurants.

 The Race Village, situated at the Plymouth Yacht Haven, will have food and drink available to cater for all competitors whatever time they arrive, day and night.
-We have a full time caterer working for us at the village and two very well stocked bars: The Lanson Bar and the Crew Bar, both with food service.

 At the Peninsula